 Pandesal

 No breakfast or snack time is complete without a serving of freshly baked pandesal.
-We can spread our favorite jam, sandwiched a fried hot-dog on it or simply enjoy it as it is dunk on a hot coffee..truly a versatile bread!
+We can spread our favorite jam, sandwiched a fried hot-dog on it or simply enjoy it as it is dunk on a hot coffee or hot chocolate..
+Truly a versatile bread!

 Ingredients: